 Employees responsible for nonwaived testing in the County Health Departments (CHD) will not perform testing until they have been certified by the laboratory director as being competent to perform testing.
 Competency will be evaluated at least semiannually during the first year the employee tests patient specimens.
 Thereafter, evaluations will be performed annually for each laboratory test a person performs.
 Competency evaluations can be performed onsite by technical consultants (TC) or in conjunction with approved workshops.
-Documentation of all activities will be maintained in the County Assistance Office.
+Documentation of all activities will be maintained in the County Assistance Office of the Quality Management Division.